 The sun was scarce during our stay in Iceland, but Reykjavik was not dark at all.
 On the contrary, the city was fully decorated for the holiday season.
 And Iceland has traditions of its own and is proud to introduce them to visiting tourists.
 Everywhere, we were told the story of the Yule Lads, the 13 trolls that reward or punish children at Christmas (the Icelandic version of Santa Claus).

-December is also the period during which the bookstores sell the most books (the Icelandic tradition is to give a book as a gift for Christmas).
+December is also the period during which bookstores sell the most books (the Icelandic tradition is to give a book as a gift for Christmas).
 The bookstores are open later, are crowded and offer an interesting selection of books of all kinds.
-For me, who loves to stroll and read books, it seemed to be heaven!
+For me, who loves to stroll and read books, it was like being in heaven!

 Many restaurants also offer traditional holiday meals or typical seasonal dishes.
-It may be dark outside, but inside, everything is warmth, happiness and cheerfulness.
+It might have been dark outside, but inside, everything was warmth, happiness and cheerfulness.

 Iceland is beautiful, no matter the season

 I already wrote it on this blog, I really fell in love with Iceland the first time I went there.
 The rain, the lack of sun, the gloomy weather did not diminish the beauty of the landscapes.